OCHA-DAP/hdx-signals/src/indicators/idmc/README.md

 ## Output datasets

-`flags_idmc.gdsheets`: flagging dataset.
+`flags.parquet`: flagging dataset.

-`raw_idmc.gdsheets`: raw IDU output.
+`raw.parquet`: raw IDU output.
 This includes all reported events used to feed into the alerts.
 Can be explored to better contextualize the reported displacement.

-`wrangled_idmc.gdsheets`: wrangled displacement data.
+`wrangled.parquet`: wrangled displacement data.
 Includes all time series data (daily to yearly), whether or not each type of alert was flagged that day, and the total number of flags for each day as a time series.
 Useful for plotting time series of displacement and when flags were generated.